+Wounded Father

-"Finally I felt air around my head.
+"Finally I felt air around my

+head.
 I gasped for breath.
+I saw

-I saw our umiak upside down.
-There was no shape to it.
-It looked like a deflated seal skin float.
-To the left of it, I-saw my father!
+our umiak upside down.
+There

+was no shape to it.
+It looked like

+a deflated seal skin float.
+To the left of it, I saw my father!
 He was bleeding badly around the head.
-He saw me and shouted reachers, (Son.) try to make it to the ice.
+He saw me and shouted Equeeng, (Son.) try to make it to the ice.
 Try hard!
-Son, I cannot make it.
+Son, I can-not make it.
 My bones are broken!
-Hurry, son, try to make it to the ice!
+Hurry, son, try to make it to the ice!'
 I could see my father clinging to a floating paddle with his left hand.
-His they are must his left hand.
 His other arm must have been badly injured.

-"I could not swim but I tried to do what my father told me to do.
-'Use your arms and hand and paddle with them!' father shout-
+I could not swim but I tried to do what my father told me to do.
+'Use your arms and hand and paddle with them!' father shouted."